SheerinIbrahim/AI_Projects/Gesture_based_volume_control/README.md

 Webcam: Internal or external webcam required

 ⚡ Controls

 Bring thumb and index finger close → Volume decreases

 Move thumb and index finger apart → Volume increases

 Press 'q' → Exit the application

-📋 Notes
-The project uses a custom hand tracking module (HandTrackingSheerin) based on MediaPipe for detecting hands.

-The volume bar and percentage provide visual feedback for better interaction.

-Accuracy may depend on lighting conditions and webcam quality.